jeremyButtler/alnSeq/README.md

   matrix.

-AlnSeq also supports alternative alignments with -query-ref-scan-water by storing the best score for each reference base and each query base (Starting positions, ending positions, score).
+AlnSeq also supports alternative alignments with -query-ref-scan by storing the best score for each reference base and each query base (Starting positions, ending positions, score).
 The score, starting reference position, starting query position, ending reference